-The Local Jobs Program runs to 30 June 2022 in 25 regions throughout Australia.
-It brings together expertise, resources and access to funding at the local level to focus on reskilling, upskilling and employment pathways for people in each region.
-The program is part of supporting Australia’s economic recovery from the COVID-19 pandemic.
+The Local Jobs Program brings together expertise, resources and access to funding at the local level to support job seekers and their communities in each region.
+The program has a particular focus on reskilling, upskilling and employment pathways and is part of supporting Australia’s economic recovery from the COVID-19 pandemic.

-The Local Jobs Program supports tailored approaches to accelerate reskilling, upskilling and employment in 25 regions across Australia.
-Recognising that regions have been impacted by COVID-19 in varying ways, the program includes:
+The Local Jobs Program supports tailored approaches to accelerate reskilling, upskilling and employment in 51 regions across Australia.
+Recognising that regions and their communities have been impacted by COVID-19 in varying ways, the program includes:

 - a Local Jobs and Skills Taskforce in each of these regions